 - Make sure you record the units of measurement for hazardous chemical quantities in pounds (lbs.).

-- Remember to check your state-specific submission requirements.
-Some states have stricter reporting requirements, and you can look up your state-specific reporting here.
+- Remember to check your state-specific submission requirements, since some states have stricter reporting requirements than others.

 - Download the current year's version of Tier2 Submit.
 It should be redownloaded every year because there are constant bug fixes and updates.